by Tom Russell March 14, 2025

-Note: The amount of MCT consumed when taking a CBD oil is minimal.
+The amount of MCT consumed when taking CBD oil is minimal.
 A few drops of MCT oil are not going to provide these same health benefits.
+However, CBD and MCT as combo provide their own set of benefits, which we will be exploring below.

 Coconut oil is packed full of beneficial oils, 62% of which are MCTs.
 However, of that percentage, a large majority is lauric acid.
 While lauric acid is beneficial it does not behave like other MCTs and can be broken down in your digestive tract instead of the liver.

 Coconut oil is a great choice and can work well in many diets.
-However, if you want the benefits associated with MCT oil it is best not to buy coconut oil.
+However, if you want the benefits associated with MCT oil, it is best not to buy coconut oil as a carrier for CBD oil.
+Choose a high-quality MCT oil instead (see below).

 MCT oil is a source of healthy fats that can build your energy and maintain your gut health.
-When combined with CBD the key benefit is enhanced bioavailability of CBD.
+When combined with CBD, the key benefit is enhanced bioavailability of CBD.
+MCT has the capacity to speed up and enhance the benefits of CBD oil, especially when you choose a full-spectrum formula.

 Comments will be approved before showing up.